 In my life, I’ve found there are experiences from childhood that if I link them together, actually point in a particular direction based on what I really like and what I really dislike.

-From the moment I sat in that hotel, I knew that this was the life I really liked and that I was going to go out and become successful so I could surround myself with this kind of luxury for the rest of my life.
+From the moment I sat in that hotel lobby, I knew that this was the life I really liked and that I was going to go out and become successful so I could surround myself with that kind of luxury for the rest of my life.

-When we were creating the Strategic Coach entrepreneur coaching program, these types of experiences I’d had up to that point in my life came into play, and they can be seen in all areas of our company.
+When we were creating the Strategic Coach entrepreneur coaching program, the first-class types of experiences I’d had up to that point in my life came into play, and they can be seen in all areas of our company.